Ramesh Balsekar

 This false identity which revolves around the idea that "I am the body" or "I am the doer" keeps one from seeing that one's actual identity is free Consciousness.
 Like other Vedanta teachers, Ramesh says that while creation and creator appear to be different and separate, that they are actually two sides of the same coin.

-Balsekar teaches that life is a happening but there is no individual doer of life.
+Balsekar teached that life is a happening but there is no individual doer of life.

 Locations